-Lenin's mausoleum was used not only as a tomb.
-A stand was constructed on top of it.
-During the parades communist party leadership appeared on top of the mausoleum and watched the parades.
-Ceremonial events were held here.
-Changing of the guard outside mausoleum became a popular site with visitors.
+Lenin's mausoleum was not only used as a tomb.
+A stand was constructed on the top, enabling the communist party leadership to watch the parades.
+Ceremonial events were held there.
+The changing of the guard outside the mausoleum became a popular attraction with visitors.

-Lenin is not the only person buried on Red Square.
+Necropolis on Red SquareYet Lenin is not the only person buried on Red Square.
 There is a necropolis near Lenin's tomb where the pro-Bolshevik victims of the October Revolution were buried in mass graves in 1917.
-When Stalin died in 1953 he was also buried inside the mausoleum, his sarcophagus was placed beside Lenin.
-Later after the denunciating of his crimes by Khrushev he was removed in 1961.
-Today his grave is behind the mausoleum together with the graves of other Soviet rulers – Brezhnev, Andropov, Chernenko.
+When Stalin died in 1953 he was also interred inside the mausoleum, his sarcophagus placed beside Lenin.
+His body was removed from the tomb in 1961 when Khrushchev denounced his crimes.
+Today, Stalin is buried behind the mausoleum with other Soviet rulers such as Brezhnev, Andropov, and Chernenko.

 Recently, there has been some debate about what should be done with Lenin’s tomb.
 Perhaps it is time to remove Lenin's body and have a proper funeral?
 Or should we keep the mausoleum as part of our history?
 It's very hard to find the right answer.